Affine algebraic super-groups with integral: Affinity of quotients

 This may be alternatively called an \emph{algebraic principal super-bundle} with structure super-group $G$.
-The term ``torsor" comes from \cite[III. $\S$4]{DG}, which defines the notion in a rather generalized situation of the non-super setting.
+The term ``super-torsor" comes from \cite[III. $\S$4]{DG}, which defines the notion in a rather generalized situation of the non-super setting.

-\begin{rem} $G$-torsrs are a subject of interest for further study, too.
-Some subsequent results by Oe and the first-named author will be presented without proof in Section \ref{subsec:example}, to compare with our main result, Theorem \ref{thm:affinity_integral}. \end{rem}
+\begin{rem} $G$-super-torsors are a subject of interest for further study, too.
+Some subsequent results by Oe and the first-named author \cite{MOe} will be presented without proof in Section \ref{subsec:example}, to compare with our main result, Theorem \ref{thm:affinity_integral}.
+We remark that the above-given definition of super-torsors is restricted to the situation where $X$ and $Y$ are affine super-schemes; in fact, the subject is discussed in the present paper only in the restricted situation, whereas in the just cited \cite{MOe} generally when $X$ and $Y$ are (not necessarily affine) super-schemes. \end{rem}